Minimum optical depth multiport interferometers for approximating arbitrary unitary operations and pure states: Introduction

 In this article, we address the problems of approximating with a given fidelity any unitary transformation and any pure state using devices composed of several FT and PS layers.
-We call a multiport array with these characteristics as pseudo-universal.
-Our main result is that the scheme with $d+1$~layers of $d$-dimensional Fourier transforms and $d+2$~layers of configurable phase shifters shown in Fig.~\ref{Fig1}(e) can produce any unitary transformation with infidelity $\le 10^{-14}$.
-This result improves the scheme based on $d + 1$ layers of PSs and $d$ layers of a randomly chosen unitary transformation $T_d$ \cite{SKDSKM19}, which according to our numerical experiments does not exhibit pseudo-universality in dimension $d\le 10$.
+We call a multiport array with these characteristics as pseudouniversal.
+Our main result is numerical evidence that the scheme with $d+1$~layers of $d$-dimensional Fourier transforms and $d+2$~layers of configurable phase shifters shown in Fig.~\ref{Fig1}(e) can produce any unitary transformation with infidelity $\le 10^{-14}$.
+This result improves the scheme based on $d + 1$ layers of PSs and $d$ layers of a randomly chosen unitary transformation $T_d$ \cite{SKDSKM19}, which according to our numerical experiments does not exhibit pseudouniversality in dimension $d\le 10$.
 In particular, this scheme generates block-diagonal unitary transformations with infidelity in the order of $10^{-7}$.
-Then, we show that an array with just $3$~layers of $d$-dimensional FTs and $3$~layers of configurable PS, as shown in Fig.~\ref{Fig1}(h), can prepare any pure state with infidelity in the order of $10^{-15}$ in any dimension from $d\le10$.
-A similar scheme with just $2$ layers of FTs and PSs only achieves infidelity in the order of $10^{-7}$.
+Then, we show that an array with just three layers of $d$-dimensional FTs and three layers of configurable PS, as shown in Fig.~\ref{Fig1}(h), can prepare any pure state with infidelity in the order of $10^{-15}$ in any dimension from $d\le10$.
+A similar scheme with just two layers of FTs and PSs only achieves infidelity in between the order of $10^{-2}$ and $10^{-7}$.